 Join me and superstar NYT best-selling author of Sister CEO, Cheryl Broussard on a free webinar:

 “How to Build Your Business with a Book and How Your Book Will Set Your Brand Apart”

-Go here to register: Book Branding Business Webinar
+Go here to get the reply and the handouts ➡ Book Branding Business Webinar